Ferniss/dokumentation/README.md

 2. #### Quick start and installation steps ####

     Most people do not like to wait.
 So do your users.
 Let them launch and try your project as fast as you can.
-Prepare a simple short list of steps needed to setup the project and put it on top of documentation front page.
-Usually it may be a list of commands required to setup an environment and start the application.
+Prepare a simple shortlist of steps needed to set up the project and put it on top of the documentation front page.
+Usually, it may be a list of commands required to set up an environment and start the application.

     > People will simply copy and paste your code.
-Keep this in mind and make sure to double check this yourself by executing it.
+Keep this in mind and make sure to double-check this yourself by executing it.
 Avoid placing some invisible characters to code examples.
 It is even better to use code and blockquote tags to embed code blocks.

     Example: